braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/in-app_messaging/overview.md

 {% endtab %}
 {% tab Modal %}

 [`Modal`](https://appboy.github.io/appboy-ios-sdk/docs/interface_a_b_k_in_app_message_modal.html) in-app messages appear in the center of the screen and are framed by a translucent panel.
-Useful for more critical messaging, they can be equipped with up to two click action and analytics enabled buttons.
+Useful for more critical messaging, they can be equipped with up to two click action and analytics-enabled buttons.

 ![A modal in-app message in the center of a phone screen displaying "Humans are complicated.
 Custom engagement shouldn't be."
 In the background is the same in-app message displayed in the center of a web page.]({% image_buster /assets/img/modal-behavior.gif %}){: style="border:0px;"}

 {% endtab %}
 {% tab Full Screen %}

 [`Full`](https://appboy.github.io/appboy-ios-sdk/docs/interface_a_b_k_in_app_message_full.html) in-app messages are useful for maximizing the content and impact of your user communication.
-The upper half of a `full` in-app message contains an image and the lower half displays text as well as up to two click action and analytics enabled buttons.
+The upper half of a `full` in-app message contains an image, and the lower half displays text and up to two click action and analytics-enabled buttons.

 ![A full screen in-app message shown across an entire phone screen displaying, "Humans are complicated.
 Custom engagement shouldn't be."
 In the background is the same in-app message displayed largely in the center of a web page.]({% image_buster /assets/img/full-screen-behavior.gif %}){: style="border:0px;"}